 I grew up thinking that Morocco was the most exotic place in the world.
 I imagined snake charmers, flying carpets and oasis in the desert.
 When my sister Marce visited Marrakesh I was still a teenager, and spent days reading over and over again a book she brought back for my dad.
 It was decided, Morocco would be the first African country I’d visit.

 And so it was.
-I’m all about travelling solo, but I was a bit sceptical after all the warnings I’ve read online.
+I’m all about traveling solo, but I was a bit skeptical after all the warnings I’ve read online.
 “Women on their own could be attacked”, “don’t show your knees”, “wear a fake wedding ring to dissuade men”, “don’t make eye contact with anyone”… It felt like I was going back to the middle ages!
 At that moment I was living in London and I managed to convince two of my friends to join, so I was feeling really confident.

 To be honest, I loved Morocco, but some of the thing I’ve read turned out to be quite accurate.
 We were there during a really hot week in the middle of Ramadan, so we thought it might have been because people were on edge without being able to drink or eat during the day.
 We were harassed on the streets, even with our knees covered, we were told we’d be going to hell for showing part of our legs, and an old man even hit one of my friends with his walking stick, only because he could.